multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 [comment]: # (mx-context-auto)

-## The complete contract call diagram
+## Contract calls: complete diagram

 To sum it all up, to properly set up a contract call from a contract, one needs to:
 1. Get hold of a proxy.